harvey-lau/fgo/README.md

 cd ~/obj-fgo/min1/obj-fgo
 ~/fgo/afl-fuzz -m none -z exp -c 120m -i in -o out -t 5000+ -e 30m -P 20 ./util/swftophp @@
 ```

+### Addition
+This commit added some options to the AFL compiler `afl-clang-fast` and it was written by a memory-safe programming language Rust.
+* You can set environment variable `AFLGO_PARAMS_CHECK` in order to check duplicate AFLGo specified argument options including `-targets`, `-outdir` and `-distance`.
+* What's more, you can set up the AFLGo specified options in environment variables `AFLGO_TARGETS_FILE`, `AFLGO_OUTDIR` and `AFLGO_DISTANCE_FILE`.
+The AFLGo specified options in environment variables have the highest priority.
+* Besides, you can also specify `AFLGO_ADDITIONAL_PARAMS` to add other compiler options and the compiler program will also check whether there are duplicate additional options.

+The reason for these changes is that some projects may ignore the `CFLAGS` or `CXXFLAGS` from the environment variables and the previous compiler program was written in C which had some memory safety issues.

+### Build
+Under the [`llvm_mode`](./llvm_mode/) directory, run `make USE_RUST=1` to build the compiler program of Rust version.